-Hepatitis B Awareness and Prevention ECHO-TV Program
+Hepatitis B Prevention and Treatment ECHO-TV Program

 Minnesota Department of Health's (MDH) Viral Hepatitis Programs are pleased to offer a show about hepatitis B (HBV) for the public.
 This show was produced by the ECHO-TV (Emergency and Community Health Outreach) collaborative.

 Developed as an educational and outreach tool for persons at elevated risk for HBV, the DVD contains seven versions of a 20-minute show that originally aired on public television in Minnesota in October 2008.

 There are seven versions, in the following languages: English, Hmong, Khmer, Lao, Somali, Spanish, and Vietnamese.
 Each version was taped using bilingual and bicultural hosts and healthcare providers.
 Content was written by MDH Viral Hepatitis Program staff.
 All non-English programs are subtitled in English.

 Although the content of the shows varies slightly, each version has these key messages in common: